Family Guy (franchise): Video games

 The Family Guy Video Game! is a 2006 action game released by 2K Games and developed by High Voltage Software.
 The game received mixed reviews, averaging 50% favorable reviews for the PlayStation 2 version, 51% for the PlayStation Portable version, and 53% for the Xbox version, according to review aggregator Metacritic.
 The game received praise for its humor, but was criticized for its short playtime and "uninteresting gameplay".

-To promote both Family Guy and American Dad!'s home media releases, 20th Century Fox Home Entertainment officially released a flash-animated crossover fighting game, American Dad! vs. Family Guy 2: Hyper Turbo Combo, on its official website in 2006.
+To promote both Family Guy and American Dad!'s home media releases, 20th Century Fox Home Entertainment officially released an animated crossover fighting game, American Dad! vs. Family Guy 2: Hyper Turbo Combo, on its official website in 2006.
 It also features Street Fighter's own Ryu as a surprise playable character.
 Two other Family Guy mobile games (Air Griffin and Uncensored) were released on 2007 and 2009, respectively.
 MacFarlane recorded exclusive material of Peter's voice and other Family Guy characters for a 2007 pinball machine of the show by Stern Pinball.
 On November 2, 2009, IGN journalist Ryan Langley reported the production of a Family Guy-based party game for the Xbox 360, PlayStation 3, and Wii.
 He cited the LinkedIn profiles of former HB Studios developer Chris Kolmatycki and Invisible Entertainment co-owner Ron Doucet, which stated that the individuals had worked on the game.

 A game called Family Guy Online was launched into public beta in April 2012, but permanently shut down on January 18, 2013.
 Family Guy: Back to the Multiverse, which is centered around the episode "Road to the Multiverse", was released on November 20, 2012.
 Family Guy: The Quest for Stuff launched on iOS and Android on April 10, 2014.
 Animation Throwdown: The Quest for Cards was launched on 2016 for iOS, Android and Steam on September 27, 2016.
 It is a crossover card fighting/strategy game featuring Family Guy, American Dad!, King of the Hill, Futurama and Bob's Burgers.
 Family Guy: Another Freakin Mobile Game was released on iOS on April 25, 2017.
 Warped Kart Racers was released on Apple Arcade in May 2022.
 It is a crossover racing game between Family Guy, American Dad!, King of the Hill and Solar Opposites.